jjshoots/PyFlyt/readme.md

 This is a library for running swarming algorithms on both real crazyflies and simulated ones.
 This repo's `master` branch is still under development.

-Inspired by [the original pybullet drones by utiasDSL](https://github.com/utiasDSL/gym-pybullet-drones).
+Inspired by [the original pybullet drones by University of Toronto's Dynamic Systems Lab](https://github.com/utiasDSL/gym-pybullet-drones).
 But more modular, modifiable, and incorporates a companion module for interfacing with a real Crazyflie drone swarm using the Crazyradio PA module.
 Built for AVAILab, Coventry University.

 ## Installation
 Code is written and tested using _Python 3.8_ with `venv` and tested on Windows 10 and Ubuntu 20.04 LTS.